How to buy property in Italy from US in 2023

 The requirements to buy a house in Italy are fairly similar to those in place when buying a property in the US.
 You’ll be asked to prove your identity, and will usually need to prove your income or assets, especially if you’re applying for a mortgage to finance the purchase.

-The key local requirements aside from what you’ll probably be familiar with are getting a codice fiscale (like an SSN here in the US), and opening a local bank account.
-A local bank account is usually needed to buy a property – and the codice fiscale will be needed to register your purchase.
+The key local requirements aside from what you’ll probably be familiar with are getting a codice fiscale (like an SSN here in the US), and opening a bank account in Italy.

+• and the codice fiscale will be needed to register your purchase.
 You can apply for a codice fiscale at the local Italian consulate in the US if you’re not in Italy already.

-Key point on international transfers
+Key point on international transfers for property purchases

 When transferring money between the US and Italy, specialist money transfer providers like Wise and OFX can help you save significant amounts of money in transfer fees.
 For property related purchases this can get into the thousands of pounds.
 At Exiap we compare providers to help you find the best one for your needs.